-HIST 3215 History of the United States (3,3,0) (E) to 1877

-This course is a survey of the American people and their political and social institutions prior to 1877.
+HIST 3215 History of the United States to 1877 (3,3,0) This course is a survey of the American people and their political and social institutions prior to 1877.
 The course begins with pre-European history and concludes with the period of reconstruction after the Civil War.